 Reputation not considered

-Australia has laws which could see them prosecuted for actions like showing the Christchurch terrorist attach video.
+Australia has laws which could see them prosecuted for actions like showing the Christchurch terrorist attack video.
 Incidentally, there’s a report this morning saying these images are still online and easy to find.

 Facebook, Google and Twitter can afford to laugh in the face of small governments.
 To a degree that’s been their strategy until now.
 Even medium-sized countries like the United Kingdom are openly disrespected by social media executives.
 Facebook even dismisses ad hoc groups of countries working together.